-IRS Circular 230 Disclosure: Century and its affiliates, agents and employees are not in the business of providing tax, regulatory, accounting or legal advice.
+IRS Circular 230 Disclosure: Century and its affiliates, agents, and employees are not in the business of providing tax, regulatory, accounting, or legal advice.
 This brochure and any tax-related statements provided by Century and Stifel are not intended or written to be used, and cannot be used or relied upon, by any such taxpayer for the purpose of avoiding tax penalties.
 Any such taxpayer should seek advice based on the taxpayer's particular circumstances from an independent tax adviser.

 Foreign Securities Risks: From time to time, our Financial Advisors may recommend investments in foreign securities, directly or through Funds that hold a portfolio of foreign securities.
 Foreign securities can be more volatile than domestic (U.S.) securities.
 Securities markets of other countries are generally smaller than U.S. securities markets.
 Many foreign securities may also be less liquid than U.S. securities, and are typically subject to currency risk.
 Some foreign securities also may be subject to taxes and other charges imposed by the issuer's country of residence or citizenship.
-Certain foreign securities may be subject to additional costs and risks, including additional commissions, clearing charges and/or custodial fees by the foreign custodian or other financial institutions involved in clearing the foreign trade.
-As set forth elsewhere in this brochure and/or in the Advisory Agreement, such taxes and charges are in addition to (i.e., are not included in) a Client's account fees.
-All these factors could affect a client's realized return on the investment.
+Certain foreign securities may be subject to additional costs and risks.
+As set forth elsewhere in this brochure and/or in the Advisory Agreement, such taxes and charges are in addition to (i.e., are not included in) a Client's Advisory account fees or commissions.
+All these factors could negatively affect a Client's realized return on the investment.